+An applicant with an overdue final report will not be eligible for any other ISO program.
 Applications are deemed ineligible pending the approval of overdue final reports from previous funding programs.
 Final reports are due three months after the stated completion date on the application.
-Extensions may be granted but must be submitted in advance of new program deadlines to determine eligibility.
+Extension requests may be submitted to the Program manager and may be granted but must be submitted in advance of new program deadlines to determine eligibility.